Best Protein Powders for Pregnancy

 While every person has her own individual protein requirements, in general, experts recommend that women eat around 60-70 grams of protein a day if she is not carrying multiples.

-Why do some women use protein shakes during pregnancy?
+Why do some women use protein supplements during pregnancy?

 Put aside any notion that protein powder is just for building muscle after a hard workout.
 Many women will opt for a protein shake during pregnancy for multiple reasons: